The Basics of Typography Theory: What every Designer needs to know to set type more easily

 Another way Designers integrate fonts is through the software which is highly usefull and effective with Adobe Creative Cloud.

-Winding Uppowerful tool that every designer should master.
+Typography is a powerful tool that every designer should master.
 By understanding the basics of typography, you can create stunning designs that are easy to read and communicate your message effectively.
 So get out there and start experimenting with fonts!

 Thanks for reading and I hope this long short article was helpful.
 Keep reading.